-An annual three-week period of mourning the destruction of the Holy Temple and the ongoing exile of the Jewish People begins this weekend on the 17th of the Hebrew month of Tammuz.
+An annual three-week period of mourning the destruction of the Holy Temple and the ongoing exile of the Jewish People begins tonight, the 17th of the Hebrew month of Tammuz.

-The 17th of Tammuz is a minor fast day, marking the date when the Romans breached the walls of Jerusalem in AD 70.
+The 17th of Tammuz is a minor fast day, from dawn to dusk, marking the date when the Romans breached the walls of Jerusalem in AD 70.

 This mourning period ends on the 9th of Av, the saddest day of the Jewish year, the date when both the First and Second Temples were destroyed.